KADDI participates in both fall and spring matches and has full-time and part-time options in the April match. We only offer the

 Interns must complete a minimum of 1212 hours of supervised practice.
 This occurs in a variety of educational settings and may include hospitals, clinics, long-term care and rehabilitation centers, schools,

-and community health entities.
+foodservice kitchens, community health entitie and outpatient clinics.
 Interns in this program are responsible for finding and suggesting their own preceptors.
-However, the KADDI program will screen all preceptors and sites to ensure
+However, during the matching period the KADDI program will screen all preceptors and sites to ensure

 they meet minimum qualifications and demonstrate required credentials and knowledge about the specific area of expertise related to dietetics.
-The program’s legal department will also obtain affiliation agreements with all facilities.
+After matching, the program’s legal department will obtain affiliation agreements with all facilities.
+Interns

 A handbook is provided for preceptors and they are encouraged to take advantage of the free training available through the Commission on Dietetic Registration.
-The program also provides access to free continuing professional education
+The program also provides access to free continuing professional education credits (CPEUs) for preceptors.

 KADDI prefers applicants have a minimum grade point average (GPA) of 3.0 on a 4.0 scale and a grade of B or better in all didactic dietetic courses.
 Work or volunteer experience is encouraged and is scored

 qualified applicants will be given an online aptitude test that will be used when making ranking decisions.

 The DICAS website is accessed at https://portal.dicas.org.
 Their email is DICASinfo@dicas.org.
 KADDI takes part in both the spring (April) and fall (November) matches.

-The online application must be completed by 11:59pm central standard time on February 15 for the April match and by September 25 for the November match.
+The online application must be completed by 11:59 pm central standard time on February 15 for the April match and by September 25 for the November match.
 DICAS charges $45 for the first application submitted and $20 for each additional application.